paul-armstrong-dev/ebury_trader/README.md

 #### Run the app

 Check example .env file;
-- Rename to mysql-credentials.env
+- Rename to .env.test
-- fill in all params;
+- fill in all params or keep default;
     - Unfortunately I have not passed the DB name and port all the way through using the .env files so these need to stay as is.
 - Everything is containerized from the client, backend to the database.
 - So all you need is Docker installed, and then you can run :

 ```
-docker-compose up --build
+docker-compose up --build -d
 ```

 And your app will be up on the **port 3000** !